slackhq/circuit/circuit-retained/README.md

 # Module circuit-retained

-This optional artifact contains an implementation of `rememberRetained` and `produceRetainedState`.
-This is useful for cases where you want to retain non-parcelable state across configuration changes.
-This comes at the cost of not participating in the `SavedStateRegistry` and thus not being able to persist across process death.
+This optional artifact contains a alternative implementations of `rememberRetained`, `produceRetainedState`, `collectAsRetainedState()`, etc. This is useful for cases where you want to retain non-saveable state across configuration changes or across a back stack.
+This comes at the cost of not participating in the `SavedStateRegistry` and thus not being able to persist across process death, but added flexibility of not requiring Saveable values.

-The only meaningful implementation in this artifact is for Android, where a backing `ViewModel` is used to hold values.
-If you're not running this on Android, you shouldn't need this artifact.

-**Note**: For the Android artifacts, there are no baseline profiles shipped with circuit-retained.
-This is normal, as it's not usually something on your startup hot path.

 ## Installation

-Simply provide the `LocalRetainedStateRegistry` composition local using `continuityRetainedStateRegistry()`.
+This is automatically set up and available when you use it on available platforms when you use `CircuitCompositionLocals {}`.

+If using `NavigableCircuitContent`, a `RetainedStateRegistry` is set up for each back stack record automatically as well.

+### Advanced usage

+By default, `LocalRetainedStateRegistry` composition local will use a no-op instance.
+You can provide custom implementations of this to tie into whatever lifecycle is relevant for your app (back stack, hierarchical, etc).
+The platform default implementations are accessibly via `continuityRetainedStateRegistry()`.

 ```kotlin
 CompositionLocalProvider(